alnitak/flutter_recorder/README.md

 Using `Recorder.instance.listCaptureDevices()` you can have a list of available capture devices and then pass the optional `deviceID` to `Recorder.instance.init()`.

 ---
-It is possible to detect silence and skipping it while recording:
+It is possible to detect silence and skip it while recording:
 ```dart
 Recorder.instance.setSilenceDetection(
     enable: true,